 The Role of Your Flooring Installer

+With any commercial flooring installation, not just carpet, there are five key factors that are a must to a successful install.
 Having a conscientious and experienced flooring installer is extremely important and this is where your responsibility as a specifier comes into play.
 You should ask your installer if they have installed this exact material before, and if so, when and where.

 Ask them if they have read the manufacturer’s installation documents or spoken with their technical services team for information and best practices on installing that specific product.
 The best way to know if your installer has taken the time to become familiar with the product and scope of the project is to ask.